Instant in the browser

 This page is strongest for creator feedback, social-proof screenshots, launch posts, and community-driven mockups.
 It helps when you need the viewer to recognize Instagram instantly from the thread shape and tone, not just the interface chrome.

-Quick answers to common questions about workflow, realism, and export decisions.
+Quick answers about workflow, realism, and export decisions.

 Yes.
 You can use pinned or creator-liked style details when they help the thread feel more like a real Instagram post.